 - What needs to happen in order to repair the harm or begin to make things right?

-- What does the offender need to learn in order to avoid re-offending?
+- What does the participant need to learn in order to avoid re-offending?

-Together the offender and the panel form contracts that have him/her addressing the above questions, and working towards repairing the harm.
+Together the participant and the panel form contracts that have the participant addressing the above questions, and working towards repairing the harm.

 - Attend a panel meeting and engage in the process.

-- Write down what they want to be communicated to the offender at the meeting
+- Write down what they want to be communicated to the participant at the meeting

 - Not participate at all